 Following the establishment of the Mexican subsidiary, Dragados Offshore opened a fabrication yard in Tampico.
 This new yard created numerous opportunities to work with PEMEX and to expand the company’s reach into the Gulf of Mexico.
 With this expansion in mind, a commercial office - Dragados Offshore USA - was opened in Houston, Texas - the main oil and gas business center of the world.

-In November 2004, the Ministry of Industry, Tourism and Commerce awarded Dragados Offshore, S.A. with the Princess Felipe Business Excellence Prize, in his 9th Edition, thanking the company for the achieved targets related to Industrial Quality.
+In November 2004, the Ministry of Industry, Tourism and Commerce awarded Dragados Offshore, S.A. with the Prince Felipe Business Excellence Prize, in his 9th Edition, thanking the company for the achieved targets related to Industrial Quality.